cwkingjr/unix-command-intro-for-windows-folks/README.md

 https://en.wikipedia.org/wiki/Standard_streams#/media/File:Stdstreams-notitle.svg

+#### Programs vs Commands vs Arguments

+Unix uses lots of programs.
+These are typically compiled software that is invoked at the shell command line.
+However, the shell also has a bunch of built in commands.
+The shell takes care of finding the command when you run it on the shell terminal.
+If the command is not a built-in command, the shell will look in your execution path to see if it can find the program that you called.
+If it doesn't, it'll complain that you provided an unknown program (command not found).
+If it does, it'll invoke the program and pass it the arguments you provided on the shell.

+So, for example, when you type `head -5 ./myfile.txt`, the shell will invoke the head program and pass it the "-5 ./myfile.txt" arguments.
+Head must be programmed with code that will process the arguments and determine how to use them.
+You can figure out what head wants for arguments by running `head --help`.
+Most Unix programs will accept either a `-h` or `--help` argument to get it to print out its help info to the display.

+By the way, you actually might have a program that installed that the shell can't find because the program was installed somewhere that is not listed in the directories listed in your path.

 #### Redirects and Pipes

 “Stdout” and “stderr” are both connected to your display, which seems odd at first, but they do that so that you can send expected data and unexpected data to different places if/when you want.